TibFinance/TibDotNetSdk/README.md

 # Tib Dot Net Core  SDK

-This is a technical document on how to use the Tib DotNet Core SDK.
+This is a technical document on how to use the Tib DotNet SDK.

 ## Overview

-here you'll find CodeSample to how to use the Tib DotNet Core SDK.
+here you'll find CodeSample to how to use the Tib DotNet SDK.

 ## Set Up
 ` Before you using the SDK you need to set the api url up and get a session id. `